fastrgv/RufasSlider/README.md

 Unzip the archive.

-Now, this puzzle system delivers 48 executable binaries for Windows, OSX, and Linux.
-To "organize" them, they are put into separate directories.
-Thusly, there is a bit of extra setup required for Windows users...

-Windows users only:  link 2 directories as follows:

-	* open a command prompt window AS ADMINISTRATOR;
-	* CD to the install directory;
-	* CD to .\bin\win\
-	* run PREPDIRS.BAT [as administrator]
-	* close the admin command prompt window.

-Now, everyone can follow these remaining steps:

 Open a command line terminal, then cd to the install directory.

 Windows users type "winslid.bat" to begin puzzling.